-The Missouri Coteau is a North American glacial moraine of roughly 17 million acres (7 million hectares) with about 6 million acres (3 million hectares) located in Saskatchewan.
-It extends northwest of the international boundary, follows the South Saskatchewan River, and ends just west of Saskatoon.
+The Missouri Coteau is a North American glacial moraine of roughly 7 million hectares (17 million acres).
+Of this, about 3 million hectares (6 million acres) located in Saskatchewan.
+It extends northwest of the international boundary, follows the South Saskatchewan River and ends just west of Saskatoon.

 Characterized by large tracts of native prairie and high density potholes and lakes, the Missouri Coteau is vital for breeding waterfowl, especially northern pintail.
-These prairie pothole wetland complexes are also critical for migrating shorebirds, providing habitat for:
+These prairie pothole wetland complexes are also critical for migrating shorebirds.
+They provide habitat for:

 - piping plover

 Ever present is the threat of cultivation of native prairie patches.
 Cultivation fragments wildlife habitat and increases vulnerability to the invasion of exotic species.
 It also reduces the overall sustainability of native plants and animals.